Tôn Thất Đính: 1966 Buddhist protests

-With the rise to power of Nguyễn Cao Kỳ – head of the Republic of Vietnam Air Force – following Khánh's departure, returned to a command role in the army. Đính was transferred from his post as Director General of Military Training, and in April 1966, he was appointed to lead I Corps, in northern South Vietnam. Đính was the third commander of the corps within five weeks.
+With Nguyễn Cao Kỳ's rise to power – head of the Republic of Vietnam Air Force – following Khánh's departure, returned to a command role in the army. Đính was transferred from his post as Director General of Military Training, and in April 1966, he was appointed to lead I Corps in northern South Vietnam. Đính was the third commander of the corps within five weeks.
 This upheaval came about after the dismissal of Lieutenant General Nguyễn Chánh Thi due to his sympathies towards Buddhist activists and because Kỳ viewed him as a personal threat.
 In response, Buddhist protesters brought the region to a standstill with anti-American and anti-war demonstrations, some of which descended into rioting.
 The protests were supported by groups of rebel I Corps soldiers and the mayor of Đà Nẵng, Nguyễn Văn Man, who had been appointed by Thi.
 These anti-Kỳ groups formed a coalition known as the Struggle Movement.
 Thi's replacement, General Nguyễn Văn Chuân, refused to confront the dissidents or shut them down.
 He was content to allow protests provided there was no insurrection.

-Kỳ disapproved of Chuan's approach and replaced Chuan with Đính.
+Kỳ disapproved of Chuân's approach and replaced Chuân with Đính.
 Kỳ felt Đính's aggressive attitude following the Xá Lợi Pagoda raids in 1963 indicated a willingness to suppress Buddhist dissidents.
 Moreover, Đính was a native of central Vietnam and would have been popular with those who thought along parochial lines. Đính arrived in Huế on April 15 and, after a week, announced that he had restored Saigon's authority over the region.
-He proclaimed that he had regained control of the radio stations in Đà Nẵng and Huế from the dissidents, and that he had convinced the mayor of Đà Nẵng to remain loyal to Saigon. Đính announced a deal whereby the Buddhists would have regular air time in return for relinquishing control of the radio station.
+He proclaimed that he had regained control of the radio stations in Đà Nẵng and Huế from the dissidents and had convinced the mayor of Đà Nẵng to remain loyal to Saigon. Đính announced a deal whereby the Buddhists would have regular airtime in return for relinquishing control of the radio station.
 This move was interpreted in different ways.
 Some felt that Đính was attempting to gain favour with the Buddhists in anticipation of Kỳ's fall from power, while Frances FitzGerald felt it was the only sensible government action during the crisis.
 On April 19, clashes erupted in Quảng Ngãi between the Buddhists and the VNQDĐ (Vietnamese Nationalist Party), which supported the continuation of the anti-communist war, prompting Đính to forcibly restrain the two groups.